se-sic/VaRA-Tool-Suite/docs/source/vara-ts/benchbuild.rst

       desc: Ignore default sampling and provide full version exploration.
       value: true

-* Adapt the number of threads that should be running for project compilation.
+* Adapt the number of threads that should be used for project compilation.

 .. code-block:: yaml